Bankstown - North

 How does the Bankstown - North SA2 compare to regional household patterns?

 Compared to Greater Sydney, the Bankstown - North SA2 shows distinct household patterns.
-This higher proportion of single-person households drives demand for smaller dwellings and different community services.
+This family-oriented profile influences local demand for family homes, schools, and children's services.

 What is the average family size?

-Families in the Bankstown - North SA2 have an average of 1.5 children, slightly below the Greater Sydney average of 1.7.
+Families in the Bankstown - North SA2 have an average of 1.5 children, matching the Greater Sydney average of 1.5.
 This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the Bankstown - North SA2?